geco-nhm/NHM_workshop_QGIS_R/QGIS_excercise/QGIS_2025_nhm_en.md

 In the Layout, the points will not initially be visible.
 Activate the relevant map and turn off Lock layers.
 A red point will appear.
 Turn on Lock layers again.
 Do the same for the other map.

-## Updating Legend

 We need to update the legend.
-Click on the plus sign and add koord2p_u32_p and rename it to bird's nest.
+Click on the plus sign and add ``koord2p_u32_p`` and rename it to bird's nest.
 Repeat for the other map.

 Finally, we can export the map as an image.
 Click on Export as image.
 There are many image file formats to choose from.
 The most common are probably tif(f), jp(e)g, and png depending on future use.